What is CRM?

 These offers are built on your customer data, and they unite your sales and marketing teams.
 Marketing can use these tools to generate leads; sales can use these offers, created by marketing, to close deals!
 All of this is made possible by your customer data collection efforts.

-What exactly is CRM?
-It's a revenue generator
+What Exactly Is CRM?
+It’s a Revenue Generator

 CRM increased customer trust; it gave them the ability to personalize.